 → Watch out for my upcoming Sumo post and guide!

 - Marvel at Japan’s ‘genius’ toilets.
-This might not be a ‘big’ thing for you, but for me, it was — and I find it worth mentioning in this post… But okay, it’s not exactly a ‘thing to do’ but more of a ‘thing to expect’ because I honestly think that the Japanese has the toilet experience all figured out with their elaborate ‘bidet toilets’!
+This might not be a ‘big’ thing for you, but for me, it was — and I find it worth mentioning in this post… But okay, it’s not exactly one of the top ‘things to do in Tokyo’ but more of a ‘thing to expect’ because I honestly think that the Japanese have the toilet experience all figured out with their elaborate ‘bidet toilets’!
 Basically, these have many advanced features that you will rarely see outside of Japan, some of which are: seat warming, deodorization, ‘behind’ washing, and background music.
 It’s crazy AND fun!
 So feel free to experiment with it when you’re using one.
-(When I left the country, I made a mental note to myself that the toilets in my future house will be the same as that of Japan’s).
+(When I left the country, I made a mental note to myself that the toilets in my future house will be the same as that in Japan).

 - …Or if you have more time, go further out of Tokyo and go to places like Kyoto, Hokkaido, Hiroshima, Osaka, and more!

-There is undeniably a TON of other things that you can do and see in Tokyo that can last you a LIFETIME — but for a short-term trip, I believe that the list above is enough of a summary for helping you decide on the BEST activities and sights to set your eyes on.
+There is undeniably a TON of other things to do in Tokyo that can last you a LIFETIME — but for a short-term trip, I believe that the list above is enough of a summary for helping you decide on the BEST activities and sights to set your eyes on.